FBergeron/tomotko-qt4/README.txt

   Major opcode: 62 (X_CopyArea)
   Resource id:  0x1f6fb0

-I suspeect that I need to install an additional library to fix this.
-I don't know for sure yet.
+I suspect that it's because I'm running Ubuntu under VirtualBox but it's not confirmed.

-To make the deb file for i386 architecture, first compile and build the executable for i386 architecture then, outside scratchbox :
+To make the binary deb file for i386 architecture, first compile and build the executable for i386 architecture then, outside scratchbox :

 > cd /scratchbox/users/fred/home/fred/tomotko
 > /home/fred/tomotko/qt4/trunk/bin/makeMaemoDebFile.rb i386

-To make the deb file for armel architecture, first compile and build the executable for armel architecture then, outside scratchbox :
+To make the binary deb file for armel architecture, first compile and build the executable for armel architecture then, outside scratchbox :

 > cd /scratchbox/users/fred/home/fred/tomotko
 > /home/fred/tomotko/qt4/trunk/bin/makeMaemoDebFile.rb armel

+To submit the application to Maemo's Extras repository, it must first be submitted to Extras-Devel repository.

+To generate the required files to do so is not an easy task.
+I managed to do it once but I'm not even sure I will be able to succeed again.
+Here are the steps that are required to perform:

+> cp -r trunk $SCRATCHBOX_HOME/tomotko-x.y.z

+In Scratchbox (no matter the architecture), clean up the source directory.
+It must be perfectly clean!!!
+Even a hidden file could disturb the procedure.
+Pay special attention to .swp files created by vim while editing files:

+> cd ~/tomotko-x.y.z
+> make clean
+> rm toMOTko
+> rm ...

+Then, the debian directory for Maemo must be copied into the source directory and the files must be generated.

+> cp -r etc/MaemoDeb/debian .
+> dpkg-buildpackage -rfakeroot -sa -S

+3 files should be produced in $SCRATCHBOX_HOME:

+tomotko_x.y.z-w_source.changes
+tomotko_x.y.z-w.dsc
+tomotko_x.y.z-w.tar.gz

+These files must be uploaded and submitted to the Maemo Extras Assistant.
+Other methods are available but have never been tried yet.

+If everything goes fine, the binary deb files will be built and made available through the extras-devel repository.

+If it fails, fix something and repeat the procedure.

+The next step is to promote the package to extras.
+Look the Maemo documentation for this.

 Notes